The five-point bootstrap: OPE truncation in five-point correlators

 We next apply a modification of the method developed in \cite{Gliozzi:2013ysa, Gliozzi:2014jsa, Li:2017ukc} to solve eq.~(\ref{bootstrap-eq}).
 Namely, we include a finite number of contributions $\mathcal{O}_{\Delta,l}$ and $\mathcal{O'}_{\Delta',l'}$ in the OPEs, thus truncating the operator product expansions.
 In our calculation, we input all previously determined CFT data from the theory of interest, with the exception of $\Delta_{1}$.
 Ordinarily, this data is obtained from the conformal bootstrap of four-point correlators.
 One reason that it is advantageous to input all other conformal dimensions is the fact that the five-point conformal blocks are very cumbersome in their generic form, which makes the evaluation of the generic blocks and the computation of the spectrum of the theory difficult.
 However, we can easily keep $\Delta_{1}$ generic since the conformal blocks do not depend on it and it serves as a sanity check for our calculation.
 We compare the value we obtain for $\Delta_1$ by our method to the values obtained by the conformal bootstrap of four-point correlators.

 Now, in order to generate more independent equations for the unknown OPE coefficients and conformal dimension $\Delta_{1}$, we take derivatives of the truncated eq.~(\ref{bootstrap-eq}) with respect to the coordinates $(a^{\pm},b^{\pm},w)$.
 Crucially, we generate more independent equations than the number of unknown OPE coefficients plus one (one is for $\Delta_{1}$, which we also treat as an unknown).
 Then, we obtain an over-determined system of equations that is not possible to solve exactly.
-Instead, we sum up the squares of each of these equations and look for the minimum of the resulting function.
+Instead, we sum up the squares of each of these equations and find the minimum of the resulting cost function.\footnote{Let us remark that truncation approaches to the four-point bootstrap which minimize a cost function using stochastic methods have been developed recently in~\cite{Kantor:2021kbx, Kantor:2021jpz, Laio:2022ayq, Kantor:2022epi}.
+It would be interesting to explore the use of stochastic optimizers in the five-point bootstrap, but we defer this to future work.}

 The equations obtained by taking the derivatives of eq.~(\ref{bootstrap-eq}) are denoted by $e_i(\Delta_{1},\lambda)$

 where $i\geqslant1$ and $\mathcal{D}_{i}$ represent a choice of derivatives, a subset of all derivatives up to third order, which we select such that the value of $\Delta_{1}$ that we find in this bootstrap algorithm lies closest to the actual value known from the bootstrap of the four-point correlators.
 The label $e_{0}$ represents the equation that we obtained by not taking any derivatives of eq.~(\ref{bootstrap-eq}), $\mathcal{D}_{0}\equiv 1$.
 Lastly, $\lambda$ represents all unknown OPE coefficients.